spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

     link: docs/scos/user/back-office-user-guides/page.version/administration/warehouses/creating-warehouses.html
 ---

-This HowTo provides the steps on how to import warehouse data using a CSV file, including:
+This document shows how to import warehouse data using a CSV file, including:

 * Import warehouses.
 * Assign a warehouse to stores.
 * Import warehouses with the stores assigned in bulk.

 ## Importing warehouses

 To import warehouse data, follow these steps:

 1. Prepare the `warehouse.csv` file where you can indicate whether the warehouse name and its availability.
 The file can contain the following fields: